Robotics-lessons/term2-slam-project/README.md

 4. FastSLAM
 5. GraphSLAM

+FastSLAM
+The main advantage of the FastSLAM algorithm is that it uses a particle filter approach to solve the SLAM problem.
+Each particle will hold a guess of the robot trajectory, and by doing so, the SLAM problem is reduced to mapping with known poses.
+But, in fact, this algorithm presents a big disadvantage since it must always assume that there are known landmark positions, and thus with FastSLAM the robot is not able to model an arbitrary environment.

+Grid-based FastSLAM
+The grid mapping algorithm can model the environment using grid maps without predefining any landmark position.
+So by extending the FastSLAM algorithm to occupancy grid maps, it can now solve the SLAM problem in an arbitrary environment.
+While mapping a real-world environment, the mobile robots mostly equipped  with range sensors.
+The FastSLAM algorithm can be extended and solved the SLAM problem in term of grid maps.

+Sampling Motion-p(x_{t} | x_{t-1}^{[k]} , u_{t})p(x
+t
+​	 ∣x
+t−1
+[k]
+​	 ,u
+t
+​	 ): Estimates the current pose given the k-th particle previous pose and the current controls u.
+Map Estimation-p(m_{t} | z_{t}, x_{t}^{[k]} , m_{t-1}^{[k]})p(m
+t
+​	 ∣z
+t
+​	 ,x
+t
+[k]
+​	 ,m
+t−1
+[k]
+​	 ): Estimates the current map given the current measurements, the current k-th particle pose, and the previous k-th particle map
+Importance Weight-p(z_{t} | x_{t}^{[k]} , m^{[k]})p(z
+t
+​	 ∣x
+t
+[k]
+​	 ,m
+[k]
+ ): Estimates the current likelihood of the measurement given the current k-th particle pose and the current k-th particle map.

 The robot mapping performance is related a running environment directly, it is so important which hardware and virtual machine configuration were used in this project.